hralgoric-rgb/AlgoricMain/EQUITY_PLATFORM_README.md

 ## Integration Notes

-- The equity platform is fully integrated with the existing 100Gaj ecosystem
+- The equity platform is fully integrated with the existing Algoric ecosystem
 - Uses the same authentication system and user management
 - Shares the design system and component library
 - Accessible through the main navigation with dedicated routing